-Today we’re talking how to hang a gallery wall, plus I have a $500 giveaway to Minted for you so you can create a beautiful gallery wall of your own!
+Today we’re talking how to hang a gallery wall, thanks to Minted, so that you can create a beautiful gallery wall of your own!

 Buying art can be so challenging.
 Even if you have no problem selecting prints here or there, framing them is always a headache.
 Which is why I love Minted.